Town and City Walks

 Oxford

 Home to Britain's oldest university, famed for its 'dreaming spires' and stunning architecture, its beautiful riverside setting and its rich history.
 Oxford is justifiably popular as a place to visit.
-All three of us know and love Oxford, however as a Heart of England guide Heather has a particular interest.
+Visit one of the constituent colleges of the University of Oxford, marvel at the treasures of the Ashmolean Museum or maybe take a Punt down the river!